celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 For the data root, we will use a binary Merkle proof to prove its inclusion in a data root tuple root that was committed to by the QGB smart contract.
 More on this in [here](#1-data-root-inclusion-proof).

-## Invalid transaction fraud proof
+## Proving an invalid state transition

 In order to prove an invalid transaction in the rollup, we need to prove the following: